lucidlayer/traceform/traceform/cli-onboard/README.md

 - **Environment Check:** Verifies Node.js and package manager versions.
 - **Component Guidance:**
-  - Checks for the VS Code extension and provides install links.
+  - Checks for the VS Code extension and provides install instructions.
-  - Scans for the Babel plugin in your `package.json` and config files, offering setup snippets if needed.
+  - Scans for the Babel plugin in your `package.json` and config files, offering a minimal setup snippet if needed.
   - Guides you through manual installation of the browser extension.
-- **Validation:** Offers a final check to confirm the entire toolchain is working, using "Find Component in UI".
+- **Validation:** Offers a final checklist to confirm the entire toolchain is working, using "Find Component in UI".
+- **Progress Indicator:** Each step shows "Step X of Y" at the top.
+- **Telemetry:** Anonymous usage telemetry is enabled by default.
+To opt out, set the environment variable `TRACEFORM_TELEMETRY=off` before running the CLI.

 ### Technical Details